 5. Contextually coherent (related, connected, experiences placed in an enriched context)

 6. Inquiry-based (engaged, inquisitive, creative, personalized learning, student agency)

-Teaching Dance as Art in Education offers a standards-aligned curriculum which utilizes the UBD “backward design” process.
-This textbook is acclaimed as the comprehensive textbook for dance educators whether in-service K-12 dance specialists, pre-service teachers, higher education, student teachers, teaching artists, graduate students, or professionals.
+Teaching Dance as Art in Education addresses a standards-aligned curriculum which utilizes the UBD “backward design” process.
+It is acclaimed as the “gold standard” for all dance educators–whether in-service K-12 dance specialists, pre-service teachers, higher education, student teachers, teaching artists, graduate students, or professionals.

 Best Suited for: Dance education professors, in-service dance specialists K-12, pre-service dance educators and student teachers, teaching artists; higher education, undergraduates and graduate studies.

 Useful Resource for: school administrators, fine-arts coordinators, and gifted educators, professionals.

 Important to Note: TDAE’s series of holistic 6DC teacher packets (toolkits) enable teachers to excel in advancing understanding and skills in each artistic process.
 There is a toolkit for each artistic process.
 Each kit presents the “big ideas” that drive each artistic process with anchor charts and creative catalysts to activate skills around each topic.
 The series of kits is sequenced so each kits materials add to the concepts and skills learned in previous kits.: 1.
 Viewing Dance (responding), 2.
 Creating Dance (creating process), 3.
 Composing Dance (choreographic structures).
 To teach with such cutting-edge tools and textbook get the best results by involving the whole student and the whole art of dance rather than isolated aspects of it.
 Kits come in 3 levels: K-5, MS, HS+.
 Kits are only available from this website.